 By: Muhammed Abdullahi Tosin

-My own life is punctuated with practical instances of securing a job far above my paper qualification.
-While I was still a mere SSCE holder, I audaciously applied for a teaching job in a ‘big’ primary school which minimum qualification was NCE and 3 years working experience – both of which I lacked.
+My own life is punctuated with practical instances of bringing work experiences gathered from extracurricular activities to the fore.
+Many years ago while I was still a mere SSCE holder, I audaciously applied for a teaching job in a ‘big’ primary school in Lagos which minimum qualification was NCE and 3 years working experience – both of which I lacked.
 I thought I wasn’t eligible and would most probably not get the job, but trying out doesn’t harm anyone.
 The headmistress said she invited me for the interview in admiration of my audacity.